Be Prepared for Anything

-Unfortunately, sometimes systems fail or become corrupted.
 Backup and recovery systems provide organizations ways to retrieve information when there is a failure.
-They also solve issues in the following ways:
+They also address the following issues:

 - Point-in-time recovery